mharen/mharen.github.io/_posts/2009/2009-07-30-charlottes-birth-story-and-why-we-chose.md

 &#160;

 <span style="font-size: 85%;">*I've not heard of ONE baby who died because he or she was born at home...not one.
-Let alone &quot;all those babies&quot;.
+Let alone "all those babies".
 And I find it highly unlikely that the majority of people using that argument have, either.
 Yes, babies die at home.
 Babies die in the hospital, too.
 Studies show that outcomes for low risk moms and babies are the same or better at home as in the hospital.</span>